amdacccache/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A game of "rock paper scissors" against the computer.
+A simple game of "rock paper scissors" against the computer built in JavaScript.